 He never did.

 We rescheduled several times, and each time we ended up disappointed.
 I was certain he would arrive for every date he scheduled, but he never did.
 Finally, my mom stopped trying to get him to come by.
 To this day I wait for him, and to this day he still manages to disappoint me.

 I struggled with school.
 No real reason, other than I didn't really care.
 I had no interest, and why should I have had.
 No one else seemed to care.
 I don't even remember my mom finding out I was struggling until I was forced to attend summer school after my fifth grade year.

 None of this was her fault.
 She was barely keeping us in an apartment, and putting food on the table.
 I'm sure she cared, but she rarely had time to ask about school, so I really didn't have time to talk about it.
-All I worried about was at whose house I was to be picked up when my mother got out of work.
+My biggest worry was where I would go after school.

 Just The Two of You

 Who is Your Role Model?

 Who was the most influential person in your childhood?